CenturyLink Internet for Seniors, Tested and Reviewed

 Pros About CenturyLink

-• Affordable fiber internet: CenturyLink offers reasonable rates for its gigabit fiber plan compared to the competition for those who want the fastest, most reliable internet connection.
+• Affordable fiber internet: CenturyLink offers reasonable rates for its gigabit fiber plan for those who want the fastest, most reliable internet connection.

 • Live chat support: Customers can speak with a representative over chat seven days a week.